 In August 2018, the Government introduced a bilingual education initiative aimed at enabling every student to learn to write and speak English proficiently.
-This initiative is intended to encourage representatives from the private sector, non-profit organizations and international organizations to contribute resources and knowledge to the development of English-language learning initiatives.
+As part of this initiative, non-governmental organizations, the ALIARSE foundation and the National Learning Institute (Instituto Nacional del Aprendizaje or INA, for its acronym in Spanish) entered into the Alliance for Bilingualism with the Ministry of Labor and Social Security (Ministerio de Trabajo y Seguridad Social) "Ministry of Labor"), Ministry of Education (Ministerio de Educación Pública), the Costa Rican Development Unit (Coalición Costarricense de Iniciativas de Desarrollo), and the Ministry of Science, Technology and Telecommunications (Ministerio de Ciencia, Tecnología y Telecomunicaciones) "Ministry of Science, Tech and Telecommunications").
+This inter-institutional agreement is intended to serve as the framework for increasing the coverage of English teaching in Costa Rica.
+This project seeks to encourage representatives from the private sector, non-profit organizations and international organizations to contribute resources and knowledge to the development of Englishlanguage learning initiatives.
 In addition, it aims to expand and improve the public offering of academic programs and technical assistance in English learning, promote public-private partnerships for English teaching and promote the development of qualified bilingual professionals in Costa Rica, which in turn is expected to foster tourism, job creation and foreign investment.
+This initiative is supported by the Ministry of Labor, and seeks to promote English-language education beginning in preschool in public schools, especially for low-income students.

-On September 12, 2019, the Legislative Assembly enacted legislation establishing a framework that permits students to obtain higher education degrees through a combination of coursework and onthe-job training, providing students with academic knowledge and practical skills to help them succeed in the workforce.
+On September 12, 2019, the Legislative Assembly approved Law No. 9,728 for the Regulation of Dual Professional and Technical Education (Ley para la Regulación de la Educación o Formación Profesional-Técnica en la Modalidad Dual), establishing a framework that permits students to obtain higher education degrees through a combination of coursework and on-the-job training.
+This law is expected to allow students to gain academic knowledge and practical skills to help them succeed in the workforce.